Sv443-Network/UserUtils/docs.md

     attributeFilter: ["class", "style", "data-whatever"],
     // debounce all listeners by 100ms unless specified otherwise:
     defaultDebounce: 100,
-    // "rising" means listeners are called immediately and use the debounce as a timeout between subsequent calls - see the debounce() function for a better explanation
+    // "immediate" means listeners are called immediately and use the debounce as a timeout between subsequent calls - see the Debouncer class for a better explanation
-    defaultDebounceEdge: "rising",
+    defaultDebounceType: "immediate",
     // other settings from the MutationObserver API can be set here too - see https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver/observe#options
   });